Resource

 Misc

 Datasets which don't fit into the above categories: - Segmenting sentences in US cases: ~26k sentences from 80 cases.
-Paper.
+Paper. - Demosthenes Corpus for argument mining in legal documents.

 Alle Teilnehmer*innen, Sponsor, Partner, Freiwilligen und Mitarbeiter*innen unseres Hackathons sind verpflichtet, dem Hack Code of Conduct zuzustimmen.
 Die Organisatoren werden diesen Kodex während der gesamten Veranstaltung durchsetzen.
 Wir erwarten die Zusammenarbeit aller Teilnehmer*innen, um eine sichere Umgebung für alle zu gewährleisten.
 Weitere Einzelheiten zum Ablauf der Veranstaltung finden Sie unter Richtlinien in unserem Wiki.